ppy/s3-nginx-proxy/README.md

 ## 2022.705.0

-Secrets have been moved to `./data/etc/proxy-config/secrets.json`.
+Secrets have been moved to `./data/etc/proxy-config/secrets.json`, and key for each secret set need to be added to the virtual hosts config (see default `./data/etc/proxy-config/virtualhosts.json`).

 # Contributing